 Whilst it's certain that all EU member states will require companies to publicly disclose their due diligence the nature of financial penalties and those the level of enforcement that is adopted by regulators is likely to vary.
-There are several differences between German and Norwegian disclosure requirements and the penalties for noncompliance which you can learn about in our Ultimate Guide to Lieferkettengesetz and our Apenhetsloven Ultimate Guide.
+There are several differences between German and Norwegian disclosure requirements and the penalties for noncompliance which you can learn about in our Ultimate Guide to Lieferkettengesetz and our Ultimate Guide to the Norwegian Transparency Act.